 Potential crisis averted, you turn your attention to other matters.
 We'll revisit our cyber security later, you think, once we have a little more financial wiggle room.

 Across the following year, the company's success skyrockets.
-The phone is ringing off the hook, new business is flooding in and your profit Continued on pg.2 margin is exploding.
-You even ended up snagging a feature in Entrepreneur magazine.
-Your company is the envy of all your peers.
+The phone is ringing off the hook, new business is flooding in and your profit margin is exploding.
+You